5 Stars

 Dirk Gently’s Holistic Detective Agency still contains Douglas Adam’s trademark offbeat and fantastical elements but its driving force is a much more mature and intelligent brand of humour.
 Read our full review.
 Dirk Gently’s Holistic Detective Agency Book Synopsis: Dirk Gently has an unshakeable belief in…

-THE DEVIL I KNOW by Claire Kilroy, Book Review
+The Devil I Know by Claire Kilroy, Book Review

-THE DEVIL I KNOW by Claire Kilroy, Book Review
+The Devil I Know by Claire Kilroy, Book Review

 Claire Kilroy is a prodigious, award-winning young talent in Irish fiction, whose fresh, authoritative voice has garnered enthusiastic praise.
 In The Devil I Know, she delivers a delicious novel, a cautionary tale of financial excess set during the Irish property bubble.
 Read my…